Last modified: April 7, 2019

 You can update your personal information (name, email password etc..) at any time.

-We do not use your email address to send you mail messages nor share your email with anyone nor any other organization.
+We do not use your email address to send you advertising messages nor share your email with anyone nor any other organization.

-We do not share any any user-generated content, personal, or server log information with anyone except in the following exceptional situations in order to:
+We do not share any any data, user-generated content, personal profiles, or server log information with anyone except in the following exceptional situations in order to:

 1. Meet any applicable law, regulation, legal process or enforceable governmental request.

 2. Enforce applicable Terms of Service, including investigation of potential violations.